 Everything here should be available for less than £200, though prices do fluctuate from time to time.
-So, let’s take a look at our favourite cameras in this price bracket.
-And if this is still too dear for you, make sure you check out our list of the best cameras under £100.
+So, let’s take a look at our favorite cameras in this price bracket.

 Instant film cameras are always a hit at parties, and the Fujifilm Instax Square SQ1 is a fine example available at a great price.
 With a click of the shutter button, it'll create 6.2cm square prints that look fantastic, with punchy colours and less of the tendency towards overexposure that has plagued previous Instax cameras.